-The eye will often clear itself of tiny objects, like eyelashes and sand, through blinking and tearing.
-Do not rub the eye.
+The eye will often flush out tiny objects, like eyelashes and sand, through blinking and tearing.
+Do not rub the eye if there is something in it.
 Wash your hands before examining it.

 Examine the eye in a well-lighted area.
 To find the object, look up and down, then from side to side.

-If the object is on an eyelid, try to gently flush it out with water.
+- If the object is on an eyelid, try to gently flush it out with water or eye drops.
 If that does not work, try touching a second cotton-tipped swab to the object to remove it.

 Contact your health care provider and do NOT treat yourself if:

-- You have flaking, discharge, or a lesion on your eye or eyelid
+You have flaking, discharge, or a sore on your eye or eyelid

-If you have been hammering, grinding, or have possibly come into contact with high-velocity metal fragments, do NOT attempt any removal.
-Go to the nearest emergency room immediately.
+If you have been hammering, grinding, or could have come in contact with metal fragments, do NOT attempt any removal.
+Go to the nearest emergency room immediately

-Butler FK Jr. The eye in the wilderness.
+Butler FK.
+The eye in the wilderness.
 In: Auerbach PS, ed.
 Wilderness Medicine.
-5th ed.
-Philadelphia, Pa: Mosby Elsevier; 2007:chap 25.
+6th ed.
+Philadelphia, PA: Mosby Elsevier; 2011:chap 28.

 Crouch ER, Crouch ER, Grant TR.
 Opthamology.
 In: Rakel RE, ed.
 Textbook of Family Medicine.
 8th ed.
 Philadelphia, PA: Saunders Elsevier; 2011:chap 41.